sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-04-10-List-Comparisons.md

     }
 ```

 Let's compare the runtimes of the old `PointListPath` with an `ArrayList` vs. the new one with a `LinkedList`.
 Note that by its nature, LinkedList cannot "pre-allocate" space.
-So yes, it's *terrible* style to not use the argument, but my goal was just to test this idea as quickly as possible.
-I never committed this change.
+So yes, it's not a completely fair comparison to not use the "capacity" argument, but that is a limitation of the LinkedList.
+It's also bad style that the constructor's `initialCapacity` argument is ignored, but fixing it would involve changing the interface, which would change other code, and I wanted to keep this benchmark simple.

 Looking **only** at the `distance` with `PointListPath`